victorpoughon/torchlensmaker/roadmap.md

 sampling is done by the elements but storing the sampling parameters is outside each element gets: (num_samples, linspace/uniform random/normal random)

+piecewise line: need more rays to work

+## Newton solver improvements

+* add parameters with good default
+* detect convergence before max iter

+## Training improvements

+detect when optimization leads to parameter out of domain with nice error message. for example, setup an impossibly short focal length with a spherical lens

+detect when optimization reaches a point where there are no rays exiting the system, make a nice error message